Library Report Data

 - Media statistics on circulation of fiction, nonfiction, audio, movies, etc. (Media statistics include the bulk loans and interlibrary loans to other library systems that are checked out from the library.)

-Annual NWLS Status Report and Budget Planning - The Status Report (html version) compiled by NWLS annually uses data from each member library's annual report.
+Annual NWLS Status Report and Budget Planning - The Status Report (pdf) compiled by NWLS annually uses data from each member library's annual report.
 This data can be used to make comparisons and identify trends useful in planning.
-(View PDF version of Status Report)

 Annual Wisconsin Public Library Service Data - The Public Library Development Team compiles annual statistics for Wisconsin public libraries on system and state level, system and county level, county level, and public library level.